Railway accidents in New South Wales: (Brooklyn) Cowan Bank train disaster, 1990

-Parkes, 1991

 Muswellbrook, 1998

 On 9 August 1998, two rail maintenance workers, 31 and 50 years, were killed when an empty coal train rounded a sharp curve at 70 kilometres per hour (43 mph) and smashed into their truck, picking it up & spinning it into a cliff face.
 A third man who was on the tracks managed to leap to safety before the collision.
 The workers were part of 3 crews carrying out maintenance work on the Sandy Hollow-Ulan line near Muswellbrook.
-About 7 am the maintenance trucks were travelling along a gorge area beside the line when workers in the last truck noticed the train approaching & tried to warn the truck in the middle.
+About 7 am the maintenance trucks were travelling along a gorge area beside the line when workers in the last truck noticed the train approaching and tried to warn the truck in the middle.
 Two of the crew from the middle truck had left the cabin, one closing a gate & the other picking up rocks from the line, leaving 2 men in the truck.
-The collision threw the men from the cabin & dragged debris 100m down the line.
+The collision threw the men from the cabin and dragged debris 100m down the line.
 Despite the workers in the other trucks waving at them, the truck had insufficient time to move.
 The train driver, a guard and 2 workers were taken by the Westpac Rescue Helicopter to Newcastle for counselling.
 Rail Services Australia, employers of the victims, announced an investigation into the fatal crash.
-The investigation would focus on why both the maintenance crew and coal train were on the tracks at the same time & why no warning was given.
+The investigation would focus on why both the maintenance crew and coal train were on the tracks at the same time and why no warning was given.